siana-systems/docker-cubeai-cpu/README.md

 # STM32 Cube-AI Development Docker for CPU-Host

-This repo provides a docker image for deep-learning development targeting the STMicroelectronics Cube-AI platform.
+This repo provides a docker image for deep-learning development targeting the STMicroelectronics [Cube-AI](https://www.st.com/en/embedded-software/x-cube-ai.html).
+It includes most typical packages needed to process & train a model using TensorFlow/Keras and compiling the resulting model using the Cube-AI command-line interface.

-At its core, it includes a cube-ai compatible versions of TensorFlow and Keras, aka keras.io.
-In addition, several typical packages are included to help with parsing data (images and audio, refer to the Dockerfile for details.)
-Note: this dockerfile is based on the `Dockerfile` of the [official Keras-Docker](https://github.com/keras-team/keras/tree/master/docker), which initially targetted GPU host machines.

 ## Running the SIANA image

 Note: the following instructions were tested on Linux/Ubuntu 18.04

 To run a container from the SIANA hosted image on Docker Hub, you'll need to: